Rotpunkt9/Bachelor_Thesis_RAFT/README.md

 The results demonstrate the effectiveness of the RAFT model in disinformation detection across multiple benchmark datasets, often outperforming both the base SLM before fine-tuning and the LLM teacher model.
 The thesis concludes that RAFT significantly enhances the disinformation detection capabilities of SLMs, offering a promising direction for future research in combating fake news.
 ## Data
 This folder contains all five test sets used to evaluate the performance of the models.

+## Results
+This folder contains three subfolders one for each of the three models evaluated in the thesis.
+In the subfolder you can find the results on each of the benchmark datasets.

 ## Code
 Contains five jupyter notebooks.